tutumcloud/stackfiles/README.md

 Follow the following instruction to run the project in dev mode:

-First, in the project folder, run `npm install` to install all the Node.JS dependencies, then `bower install` to install the assets.
+First, in the project folder, run `npm install -g gulp bower && npm install` to install all the Node.JS dependencies, then `bower install` to install the assets.

 Set the following environment variables: